mprib/caliscope/README.md

 - **3D** landmark triangulation.

 It is GUI-based, permissively licensed under the LGPLv3, and intended to serve as the processing hub of a low-cost DIY motion capture studio.

+Currently is uses Google's Mediapipe for markerless tracking, though is built on a Tracker API that can be used to integrate alternate landmark tracking tools.

 Please see our [docs](https://mprib.github.io/pyxy3d/) for details about installation, project setup, and general workflow.
 ---
 https://github.com/mprib/pyxy3d/assets/31831778/803a4ce8-4012-4da1-87b9-66c5e6b31c59

 *The above was created using Pyxy3D, a 7 year old t440p laptop, and 4 webcams (~$25 each).
 This includes camera calibration, recording of synchronized frames (720p @ 24 fps), landmark detection, and point triangulation.
 Animated rig creation was done using an early stage Blender add-on project called [Rigmarole](https://github.com/mprib/rigmarole)*

 ---

+## Quick Start

+## Key Features

 ## Limitations